 The MSK License requires us to pay to MSK mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by us and our affiliates and sublicensees.
 We are required to pay annual minimum royalties of \$80,000 over the royalty term, starting in 2020, which amounts are non-refundable but are creditable against royalty payments otherwise due thereunder.
-Total expensed minimum royalty payments under the MSK License were \$1,200,000 in 2016, all of which were recorded as long-term accrued liabilities as of December 31, 2017 and December 31, 2018, respectively, upon determination that the payment of such minimum royalties was probable and the amount was estimable.
+Total expensed minimum royalty payments under the MSK License were \$1,200,000 in 2016 upon determination that the payment of such minimum royalties was probable and the amount was estimable.
+As of December 2018, the \$1,200,000 was recorded as long-term accrued liabilities.
+As of December 31, 2019, of the \$1,200,000, \$29,000 was recorded as short-term accrued liabilities and \$1,171,000 was recorded as long-term accrued liabilities.
 We are also obligated to pay to MSK certain clinical, regulatory and sales-based milestone payments under the MSK License, which payments become due upon achievement of the related clinical, regulatory or sales-based milestones.
 Certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the MSK License.
-Total potential clinical and regulatory milestones potentially due under the MSK License are \$2,450,000 and \$9,000,000, respectively.
+Total clinical and regulatory milestones potentially due under the MSK License are \$2,450,000 and \$9,000,000, respectively.
 There are also sales-based milestones that become due should we achieve certain amounts of sales of licensed products resulting from the license arrangement with MSK, with total potential sales-based milestones potentially due of \$20,000,000.
 We have not entered into any sublicenses related to the MSK License.
 As product candidates progress through clinical development, regulatory approval and commercialization, certain milestone payments will come due either as a result of the milestones having been met or the passage of time even if the milestones have not been met.
 We will also owe MSK mid to high single digit royalties on commercial sales of our approved products, including an annual fixed minimum royalty of \$80,000 over the royalty term starting in 2020 whether or not product sales are ever achieved.
 In addition, to the extent we enter into sublicense arrangements, we are required to pay to MSK a percentage of certain payments that we receive from sublicensees of the rights licensed to us by MSK, which percentage will be based upon the date we receive such payments or the achievement of certain clinical milestones.
-Additionally, the terms of the MSK License provide that MSK is entitled to receive 40% - 50% of any income generated from the sale of first such PRV, and 33% of any income generated from the sale of any subsequent PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.
-Additionally, the terms of the MSK CD33 License provide that MSK is entitled to receive

-25% of any income generated from the sale of any PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.
+Additionally, the terms of the MSK License provide that MSK is entitled to receive 40% -50% of any income generated from the sale of first such PRV, and 33% of any income generated from the sale of any subsequent PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.
+Additionally, the terms of the MSK CD33 License provide that MSK is entitled to receive 25% of any income generated from the sale of any PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.